lmb-freiburg/optical-flow-2d-data-generation/README.md

 Nikolaus Mayer (mayern@cs.uni-freiburg.de)

 # License
 This code is provided for research purposes only and without any warranty.
 Any commercial use is prohibited.
-If you use the dataset or parts of it in your research, you should cite the aforementioned paper:
+If you use the code or parts of it in your research, you should cite the aforementioned paper:
 ```
 @Article{MIFDB18,
   author       = "N. Mayer and E. Ilg and P. Fischer and C. Hazirbas and D. Cremers and A. Dosovitskiy and T. Brox",